sodul/terraform-provider-clumio/docs/resources/clumio_policy.md

 - `action_setting` (String) Determines whether the policy should take action now or during the specified backup window.
 Valid values:immediate: to start backup process immediatelywindow: to start backup in the specified window
 - `slas` (Block Set, Min: 1) The service level agreement (SLA) for the policy.
 A policy can include one or more SLAs.
 For example, a policy can retain daily backups for a month each, and monthly backups for a year each. (see [below for nested schema](#nestedblock--operations--slas))
-- `type` (String) The operation to be performed for this SLA set.Each SLA set corresponds to one and only one operation.
-Depending on the operation selected, advanced settings may need to be set.
+- `type` (String) The type of operation to be performed.
+Depending on the type selected, `advanced_settings` may also be required.
+See the API Documentation for "List policies" for more information about the supported types.

 Optional: